workbykait/SatelliteAnalyzer/README.md

 # Satellite Signal Log Analyzer
 Built for the Cerebras Llama 4 Hackathon (April 2025).

 Analyzes satellite radio logs to detect issues (e.g., interference at specific frequencies) and priorities (e.g., emergencies) using Llama 4 via Cerebras API.
-Features sample and random log generators for dynamic testing.
+Features sample and random log generators, a clear button, and a sleek dark theme.

 ## How to Use
 1. Visit: https://workbykait-satelliteanalyzer.hf.space/
-2. Click "Load Sample Log," "Generate Random Log," or paste your own (format in `sample_log.txt`).
+2. Click "Load Sample Log," "Generate Random Log," or enter your own (format in `sample_log.txt`).
-3. Click "Analyze" for a summary of issues, priorities, and details (including frequencies).
+3. Click "Analyze" for a summary, or "Clear Log" to start fresh.

 ## Sample Log
 ```text